PurpleAvatar/multiscale_biological_modeling/_pages/coronavirus/tutorial_visualization.md

 <img src="../_pages/coronavirus/files/Ridge%20Tutorial/Ridge10.png">

 Congratulations!
-You have now create the visualizations of one of the three sites of major conformational differences between SARS-CoV-2 RBD and SARS RBD!
+You have now created a more detailed visualization the focuses on our targeted site.
+You may be wondering why we chose to highlight these specific amino acid residues.
+These residues actually play a role in increasing the binding affinity of SARS-CoV-2 S protein and ACE2.
+We will discuss how back in the main text.

 [Return to main text](structural_diff){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}